Ramkumar1977/Text_mining_Bank_Review_Analysis_Project/README.md

 The objective of the casestudy is to analyse the customer reviews and predict the customer satisfaction with the rewiews

-Data processing
+1.Data processing

-Key positive words/negative words(most frequent words)
+2.Key positive words/negative words(most frequent words)

-Classification of reviews into positive and negative reviews
+3.Classification of reviews into positive and negative reviews

-Identify key themes of the problem (using clustering and topic models)
+4.Identify key themes of the problem (using clustering and topic models)

-Predicting star rating using reviews
+5.Predicting star rating using reviews

-Perform intent analysis
+6.Perform intent analysis